microsoft/TypeScript-Handbook/pages/Modules.md

 import { Calculator, test } from "./ProgrammerCalculator";

 let c = new Calculator(2);
-test(c, "001+010="); // prints 3
+test(c, "001+010="); // should print 3
 ```

 # Module Pitfalls

 ## Red Flags

 All of the following are red flags for module structuring.
-Double-check that you're not trying to namespace your external modules if any of these apply to your files:
+Double-check that you're not trying to namespace your modules if any of these apply to your files:

 * A file whose only top-level declaration is `export namespace Foo { ... }` (remove `Foo` and move everything 'up' a level)
 * A file that has a single `export class` or `export function` (consider using `export default`)